caracan/nexus-ose3/README.md

 ##Installation

 This assumes you are running as the admin user.
-You can run as a non-admin user, but for this example creating the Project and the PersistentVolume still needs to be done as the administrator.
+You can run as a non-admin user, but for this example creating the Project and the PersistentVolume still needs to be done as an administrator.
 We will create a separate project to run Nexus in and target it to nodes labelled "region=infra" in.

 1. Create the project